 On the back label, I read, “Produced using chardonnay grapes, fresh, aromatic, expressive, and elegant.
 Its blue colour and its mixture of mango, peach and apple flavors make this drink unique and different.”
 It was the perfect example of a unique, off-the-beaten-path, wine.
 Even though I’m not a millennial, I was taken in by it.

 Millennials care about sustainability – and that doesn’t just apply to their food.
 They ask more questions about the farming practices of the vineyards that produce their wine.
-They don’t just want an interesting marketing story – they are also thirsty for the story of where their wine came from and how it was made.
+Millennials don’t just want an interesting marketing story.
+They are also thirsty for the story of where their wine came from and how it was made.
 They want to see labeling that shows their wine is organic, sustainable, and natural.

 What does this mean for wine brands, or really, any beverage brand?